 How to Implement a Flexible Budget

-For example, your budget may have assumed that you’d produce 5,000 units; however, you actually produce 5,100 units.
-The flexible budget accommodates this new number, making all the appropriate adjustments to sales and expenses based on the unexpected change in volume.
+For example, your master budget may have assumed that you’d produce 5,000 units; however, you actually produce 5,100 units.
+The flexible budget rearranges the master budget to reflect this new number, making all the appropriate adjustments to sales and expenses based on the unexpected change in volume.

 Consider Kira, president of the fictional Skate Company, which manufactures roller skates.
-Kira’s accountant, Steve, prepares the overhead budget shown.
+Kira’s accountant, Steve, prepared the overhead budget shown.

 Skate had a great year; actual sales came to 125,000 units.
-However, much to the disappointment of Steve and Kira, the overhead budget report reports major overruns.
-For each category of overhead, Steve computes a variance, identifying unfavorable variances in indirect materials, indirect labor, supervisory salaries, and utilities.
+However, much to the disappointment of Steve and Kira, the overhead budget report reported major overruns.
+For each category of overhead, Steve computed a variance, identifying unfavorable variances in indirect materials, indirect labor, supervisory salaries, and utilities.

-Skate’s total overhead exceeds budget by $25,000.
-Steve makes the elementary mistake of treating variable costs as fixed.
+Skate’s total overhead exceeded budget by $25,000.
+Steve made the elementary mistake of treating variable costs as fixed.
 After all, portions of overhead, such as indirect materials, appear to be variable costs.
-If Skate increases production from 100,000 units to 125,000 units, these variable costs should also increase.
+If Skate increased production from 100,000 units to 125,000 units, these variable costs should also increase.

-Instead, Steve should flex the budget to determine how much overhead he should have, assuming that the company makes more or less than the budgeted number of units.
+Instead, Steve should flex the budget to determine how much overhead he should have, assuming that the company makes 130,000 units.

 For Skate, an analysis indicates that indirect materials, indirect labor, and utilities are variable costs.
 On the other hand, supervisory salaries, rent, and depreciation are fixed.
 Steve recomputes variable costs with the assumption that the company makes 125,000 units.

 To compute the value of the flexible budget, multiply the variable cost per unit by the actual production volume.
-The figure indicates that the variable costs of producing 125,000 should total $162,500 (125,000 units x $1.30).
+Here, the figure indicates that the variable costs of producing 125,000 should total $162,500 (125,000 units x $1.30).

-The final step is to combine the variable and fixed costs in order to prepare a new overhead budget report, inserting the new flexible budget results into the overhead budget report as shown.
+The next step is to combine the variable and fixed costs in order to prepare a new overhead budget report, inserting the new flexible budget results into the overhead budget report.